• The Last Supper was the meal Jesus shared with his apostles the night before he died. During this meal he instituted the Eucharist.

 Where Peter was left knocking

-According to early Christian tradition, the “upper room” was in the home of Mary the mother of John Mark.
+According to one early Christian tradition, the “upper room” was in the home of Mary the mother of John Mark.
 He was the author of the Gospel of Mark (and presumably also the young man who fled naked, leaving behind his linen garment, to escape the authorities when Jesus was arrested in the garden at Gethsemane, an event he recorded in Mark 14:51).

 It was also the house to which Peter went after an angel of the Lord released him from prison.
 Acts 12:12-16 says a maid named Rhoda was so overjoyed at recognising his voice that she left him knocking at the outer gate while she went to tell the gathered disciples.